MicrosoftDocs/azure-devops-docs/docs/boards/queries/link-work-items-support-traceability.md

 -   To create and link tasks to backlog items, [use the sprint backlog page](../sprints/assign-work-sprint.md); from the web portal you can also drag-and-drop items to change the link structure.
 -   To indent (![Indent](media/IC588323.png)), outdent (![Outdent](media/IC588324.png)), and change the link structure of a tree hierarchy, you can [re-parent and reorder items from a backlog in the web portal](../backlogs/organize-backlog.md) or use a [tree query in Team Explorer](using-queries.md#tree-query).

-You can also use Excel or Project to change the link structure.
-See [Bulk add or modify work items with Excel](../backlogs/office/bulk-add-modify-work-items-excel.md) and [Create your backlog and tasks using Project](../backlogs/office/create-your-backlog-tasks-using-project.md).
+You can also use Excel to change the link structure.
+See [Bulk add or modify work items with Excel](../backlogs/office/bulk-add-modify-work-items-excel.md).

 <a id="test-plan-links">  </a>